Jacobventer/car_insurance_fraud_XAI/README.md

 ## Limitations

-- Use of a public dataset limits real-world generalisation
+- Use of a public dataset might not capture real-world complexity
-- Fraud patterns in practice are more complex and dynamic
+- 6% fraud rate vs real world 2%
 - SHAP and LIME rely on approximations and may introduce uncertainty
+- Offline experimental setting and not real-time fraud detection

 ## Future Work